hrishinave/UTD-Spots/README.md

 # UTD Study Spots

 ## Overview
-UTD Study Spots is an iOS application designed to help UT Dallas students find, rate, and share study locations across campus.
+UTD Study Spots is an iOS application designed to help UT Dallas students find and share study locations across campus.
 The app provides a comprehensive directory of study spaces with detailed information about each location, helping students discover the perfect spot based on their preferences and needs.

 ## Features
 - **Browse Study Locations**: View a curated list of study spots around the UTD campus